isomerpages/obs-oac/_resources/Professional Development.md

 our OAE sector.</p>
 <hr>
 <h4>OAE Competency Framework (Under Construction)</h4>
-<p>The OAE Council has drafted a competency framework for the Outdoor Adventure
+<p>The OAE Council has drafted a competency framework and will be seeking
-Education sector, based on our Professional Development study and sector engagement.
-We will be seeking stakeholder input to refine this framework, ensuring it meets the needs of our OAE community.</p>
+stakeholder input to refine this framework, ensuring it meets the needs of our OAE community.</p>
 <p>Details of the research and key findings (under construction) can be found
 on <a href="/resources/learninghub/insights/" rel="noopener noreferrer nofollow" target="_blank">Council's Insights Page</a>.</p>
 <hr>